ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Future directions

-While CyFi represents a significant step forward in detecting cyanobacteria from satelilte imagery, challenges remain.
+While CyFi represents a significant step forward in detecting cyanobacteria from satellite imagery, challenges remain.
 CyFi is least reliable in very narrow or small waterways, where there are clouds in the bounding box, or where there are multiple water bodies in the image.
 We believe model performance can be improved by retraining with additional ground measurements for true negative cases, adding water body segmentation to exclude pixels from non-contiguous water bodies, and adding cloud segmentation to remove cloud pixels from being included in feature calculations.
-Additionally, incorporating more sophisticated time-series climate featuers may enhance model accuracy.
+Additionally, incorporating more sophisticated time-series climate features may enhance model accuracy.
 To support users who desire comprehensive estimates across the entire lake, a pre-processing step can be added that accepts a water body polygon as input and transforms this into a grid of sample points.

 As states begin experimenting with CyFi, we recommend calculating historical estimates and comparing these against prior ground measurements to get a baseline accuracy for CyFi's performance in that context.
 Using CyFi Explorer to review those predictions can provide further insight into water bodies that may be particularly challenging for CyFi.

 # Conclusion

 CyFi is a powerful tool for identifying high and low levels of cyanobacteria and enables humans to make more informed decisions when it comes to issuing public health guidance around current cyanobacteria levels.
-Areas with low density cyanobacteria counts can be excluded from ground sampling to better priorize limited resources, while areas with high density cyanobacteria counts can be prioritized for public health action.
+Areas with low density cyanobacteria counts can be excluded from ground sampling to better prioritize limited resources, while areas with high density cyanobacteria counts can be prioritized for public health action.
 The development of CyFi illustrates the utility of machine learning competitions as a first step toward open source tools.
-CyFi's primary use cases show how machine learning can be incorporated into human workflows to enable more efficient and more informed decisionmaking.
+CyFi's primary use cases show how machine learning can be incorporated into human workflows to enable more efficient and more informed decision making.

 --------------------------